ManuelePasini/slides-markdown/slides/digital_twins.md

 ::: {.column width="70%"}

-- Two main policies, both organize disk components into logical levels (or tiers) and are controlled by a size ratio T:
+- Two main policies, both organize disk components into logical levels (or tiers):
-  - <b>Tiering</b> merge: maintains up to T components per level:
+  - <b>Tiering merge</b>: maintains up to T components per level:
     - When level L is full, its T components are merged into a new component at level L + 1;
     - Better write performance;
-  - <b>Leveling</b> merge: each level only maintains one component:
+  - <b>Leveling merge</b>: fixed size level, each level only maintains one sorted component, components are constantly merged to avoid key overlaps between components:
     - Component at level L is T times larger than the component at level L − 1;
     - Component at level L will be merged multiple times with incoming components at level L − 1;
     - When it fills up, it will then be mergedinto level L + 1;
     - Better read performance;
-    - Higher write amplification.
+    - Higher write amplification;
     - Most common.
 :::